-In 2022, the Company has no significant disputes with stakeholders.
+In 2023, the Company had no significant disputes with stakeholders.
 In addition, the Company has complied with all laws and regulations related to the rights of stakeholders has been well taken care of such as

 - 1. In the shareholders' meeting, the Company gives rights to all shareholders to suggest any comments about the Company's business as the Company's owner through the independent directors in advance.
-All comments will be gathered with the Board of Directors for consideration.
-In 2022, the shareholders did not have any comments in advance. - 2.
-The Company has no case that violates the labor laws, employment, consumers, trade competition, environment.
-There is no case of misconduct of infringement of other people's intellectual property, corruption or offending business ethics and the record of accident or absence or illness from work is zero. - 3.
-The Company has disclosed information on sustainable development of corporate social responsibility by using concept of the Stock Exchange of Thailand's corporate social responsibility under the vision, mission, and intention for Premier Group of Companies, which is "Progress Business, Stable Employees, Sustainable Society" and such information is disclosed on the Company's website. - 4.
+All comments will be gathered to the Board of Directors for consideration.
+In 2023, the shareholders did not have any comments in advance. - 2.
+The Company has no cases of violation of laws regarding labor, employment, consumers, trade competition, and the environment.
+There are no cases of violations of intellectual property rights of others, corruption or offending business ethics. - 3.
+The Company has a record of accidents, or absence or illness from work equal 1 time. - 4.
+The Company has disclosed information on sustainable development of corporate social responsibility by using concept of the Stock Exchange of Thailand's corporate social responsibility under the vision, mission and intention for Premier Group of Companies, which is "Progress Business, Stable Employees, Sustainable Society" and such information is disclosed on the Company's website. - 5.
 The Company was officially certified as a member of the Thai Private Sector Collective Action Against Corruption on 4 July 2014 and has been assessed to renew the membership of the Thai Private Sector Collective Action Against Corruption by the Thai Private Sector Collective Action Against Corruption Committee until now.

-Since the Company operates its business by holding shares in other companies (Holding Company), the Company has put forward an anti-corruption policy to the Subsidiary: Datapro Computer Systems Company Limited.
-The Subsidiary already announced its own anti-corruption policy on 1 June 2015, included adding the conditions about anti-corruption in business documents, training to educate employees about policies and practices against corruption to promote honesty and responsibility.
+Since the Company has a Subsidiary, Datapro Computer Systems Company Limited, which conducts business that is the main income of the Company.
+The Company has therefore submitted an anti-corruption policy to its Subsidiary for implementation.
+The Subsidiary has announced a guideline for compliance with the anti-corruption policy on 1 June 2015, including additional conditions regarding anti-corruption into business documents and conduct training for all employees to provide knowledge about the anti-corruption policies and practices, promote honesty and responsibility.

-The Company did not comply with criteria in Section 2, Role of Stakeholders and Sustainable Business Development, of the Corporate Governance Report of Thai Listed Companies (CGR) which was the Company did not prepare an integrated report as it believes that the Company has disclosed complete information on the Company's website.
+The Company does not comply with criteria in Section 2, Role of Stakeholders and Sustainable Business Development, of the Corporate Governance Report of Thai Listed Companies (CGR) which was the Company did not prepare an integrated report as it believes that the Company has disclosed complete information on the Company's website.